Steve Tilson: Southend United

 In 1999, Tilson returned to Southend United as Director of the club's new centre of excellence, the establishment of which was made possible by a grant of £276,000 from the English Sports Council.
 The post, which enabled him to continue his playing career with Canvey Island, saw him responsible for overseeing and developing all of the centre's teams, raging from the under-9 to 16.
 Following the departure of David Webb as Southend United's manager in October 2001 and the promotion of Rob Newman from reserve team manager to first team manager, Tilson's role widened to take on Newman's previous duties with the reserve team.
 In May 2002, he drew time on his five-year career with Canvey Island to join Newman's backroom team on a full-time basis becoming joint assistant manager with Blues' former striker David Crown.

 Tilson worked to develop Southend's youth until the sacking of Steve Wignall in November 2003.
 With the club in danger of relegation to the Football Conference, Tilson was named caretaker-manager by chairman Ron Martin and proceeded to take Southend clear of danger.
 Also in the same season, Tilson led Southend to the first ever national cup final in the club's history, losing to Blackpool 2–0 in the Football League Trophy Final.
 In March 2004 Tilson was offered the job of manager on a full-time basis, and accepted the offer.

 In the following two seasons, Tilson took Southend to two consecutive promotions from League Two to the Championship.
 Southend also reached another Football League Trophy Final in 2005, but lost to Wrexham.
 Tilson's success saw him linked with jobs at West Bromwich Albion and Norwich City, but he remained with Southend.
 In November 2006, Southend achieved a notable victory over eventual Premier League champions Manchester United in the League Cup, but were relegated from the Championship at the end of the 2006–07 season.

 On 3 January 2009, Tilson led Southend to a 1–1 FA Cup third round draw away at Chelsea, with Peter Clarke scoring a very late birthday equaliser.
 On 28 October 2009, following the club being threatened with administration and on-loan midfielder Lee Sawyer returning to Chelsea, Tilson came out of retirement to play for Southend in the Essex Senior Cup.

-On 4 July 2010, Steve Tilson was placed on gardening leave by Southend United, bringing an end to his seven-year reign as manager.
+On 4 July 2010, Tilson was placed on gardening leave by Southend United, bringing an end to his seven-year reign as manager.